 Basis for the calculations and simulations are the bar dimensions taken from the BaBar DIRC [13].
-With the length adapted to the $\bar{P}ANDA$ setup there are quartz bars of $17 \times 35 \times 2300 \ mm^3$ and a distance of 480 mm to the target point.
-Thus the barrel DIRC covers the solid angle between 22 and 140 degrees.
-The lower momentum threshold for kaons to produce Cherenkov light is for an envisaged refractive index of n=1.47 as low as 460 MeV/c for single photon production.
-For larger photon numbers the momentum threshold increases.
-With 17mm (of thickness) of fused silica the DIRC bars present approximately 14% of a radiation length to normal incident particles.
-The support structure will add 3%.
+436 With the length adapted to the PANDA setup there are quartz bars of $17 \times 35 \times 2300 \ mm^3$ and 437 a distance of 480 mm to the target point.
+Thus the barrel DIRC covers the solid angle between 438 22 and 140 degrees.
+The lower momentum threshold for kaons to produce Cherenkov light is for 439 an envisaged refractive index of n=1.47 as low as 460 MeV/c for single photon production.
+For 440 larger photon numbers the momentum threshold increases.
+With 17mm (of thickness) of fused 441 silica the DIRC bars present approximately 14% of a radiation length to normal incident particles.
+442 The support structure will add 3%.
+443 the photons.

-This design is initially based on the BaBar DIRC (Fig. 15) but at PANDA further improvements of the performance are under development.
-The combination of the spatial image of the photons with their time of arrival gives access not only to their velocity but also to the wavelength of the photons.
 Thus dispersion correction at the lower and upper detection threshold becomes possible.
 Further on the reduction of the photon readout in size and number of photon detectors is envisaged.
 A lens or a set of lenses at the exit of the quartz bar focus the photons to a focal plane behind a readout volume of about 30 cm length.
-When this volume is filled with a medium with the same refractive index as the radiator material $(n{medium}=n{radiator}=1.5)$ additional dispersion effects and other image distortions are avoided.
+When this volume is filled with a medium with the same refractive index as the radiator material ($n{medium}=n{radiator}=1.5$) additional dispersion effects and other image distortions are avoided.